vishandi/tp/docs/DeveloperGuide.md

     * Efficiency of implementation would be compromised to cater to a smaller target group.

 ## 4.6 ImportSchedule and ExportSchedule Features
-This section details how the `importSchedule` and `exportSchedule` commands are implemented.
+This subsection details how the `importSchedule` and `exportSchedule` commands are implemented.
 This command allows the user to import and export the schedule of persons in UniGenda.

 ### Implementation
 `ImportScheduleCommandParser` and `ImportScheduleCommand` classes are involved in the execution of the `importSchedule` command.
 While `ExportScheduleCommandParser` and `ExportScheduleCommand` classes are involved in the execution of the `exportSchedule` command.
 The `JsonUtil` and `JsonAdaptedSchedule` classes were also used to read and save the files during import and export.